Craig Breslow, Relief Pitcher, Cleveland Indians

 College: Yale University

-Craig Breslow, relief pitcher for the Minnesota Twins, was a top pitcher at Yale University.
+Craig Breslow, relief pitcher for the Cleveland Indians, was a top pitcher at Yale University.
 In 2002, his senior year, he led the Ivy League with a 2.56 ERA.
 The Milwaukee Brewers drafted him that year.
 He was a relief pitcher in their minor league system from 2002 until they released him on July 6, 2004.

 The San Diego Padres signed Breslow in March, 2005.
 That season, he pitched 16.1 innings in 14 games with the Padres and he had a 2.20 ERA.
 He also pitched 61.1 innings in 47 games in the minors.